TimmyBoyMan7/HomeworkHelper/README.md

-paste the code into the inspect console
+save the code as a bookmarklet